-If you have read the Acts of the Apostles in the Bible, commonly referred to “the book of Acts” or just “Acts” you will have encountered the recollection of an event involving a man named Simon (not the Apostle Peter) who is described as being a sorcerer; that is he involved himself in divination or soliciting magical powers from demonic sources but which is ascribed by others in Samaria as powers from God.
-The story informs us that Simon believed on Christ, in other words he was saved.
+If you have read the Acts of the Apostles in the Bible, commonly referred to “the book of Acts” or just “Acts” you will have encountered the recollection of an event involving a man named Simon (not the Apostle Peter) who is described as being a sorcerer; that is, he involved himself in divination or soliciting magical powers, presumably from demonic sources but which is ascribed by others in Samaria as powers from God.
+The story informs us that this sorcerer, Simon, came to believe on Christ, in other words he was saved.
 But not long after this Simon, in observing the phenomenon of Peter being able to lay hands on believers and give them the Holy Spirit, offered to pay Peter for this ability so that he, too, may give the Holy Spirit to others.

-In the text below you will learn of Peter’s response which was indignant to say the least.
-But mainly I want you to consider whether Simon the sorcerer had really been saved.
+In the text below you will learn of Peter’s response which was one of indignation, to say the least.
+Mainly I want you to consider whether Simon the sorcerer had really been saved.
 Some, many maybe, have asserted that Simon the sorcerer not only was not saved but could not have been saved.
-This conclusion is greatly based on his behavior in this singular event, though he is recorded as having believed and been baptized.
+This conclusion is greatly based on his behavior in this singular event, though, again, he is recorded as having believed and been baptized.
 Here is the story and afterward I will provide an examination of the matter.
 It comes from Acts 8:9-24 (ESV):

 9 But there was a man named Simon, who had previously practiced magic in the city and amazed the people of Samaria, saying that he himself was somebody great.
 10 They all paid attention to him, from the least to the greatest, saying, “This man is the power of God that is called Great.”
 11 And they paid attention to him because for a long time he had amazed them with his magic.
 12 But when they believed Philip as he preached good news about the kingdom of God and the name of Jesus Christ, they were baptized, both men and women.
 13 Even Simon himself believed, and after being baptized he continued with Philip.
 And seeing signs and great miracles performed, he was amazed.